 The Group is servicing a wide need for networking access solutions to the ever-expanding mobile and cloud markets as well as for the wireline infrastructure.
 The division is working closely with customers and partners to define needs in cloud-based networks, Network Function Virtualization (NFV) and advanced access solutions.
-Several of these applications are already reaching the markets and are at the proof-of-concept phase with customers.
 The business model is based on selling a solution that combines integrated hardware and sophisticated software.
 The Group is expanding its investment in software-based products, which it expects to result in higher volume of software licensing revenues in the coming years.